-3.4 Benchmark: nonlinear regression with artificial neural networks
+Benchmark: nonlinear regression with artificial neural networks 3.4

-Current state-of-the-art methods for reconstruction of natural images from RGC spikes rely on an initial linear reconstruction step [1, 3], followed by application of nonlinear neural networks to further improve the image.
-In one approach, Parthasarathy et al. [8] use a deep convolutional autoencoder (L-CAE) trained with MSE loss to incorporate image priors in the reconstruction.
+Current state-of-the-art methods for reconstruction of natural images from RGC spikes rely on an initial linear reconstruction step [1, 3], followed by ad hoc application of nonlinear neural networks.
+Specifically, Parthasarathy et al. 8 use a deep convolutional autoencoder (L-CAE) trained with MSE loss to apply natural image priors to linearly-reconstructed images.
 The authors trained and tested the model on simulated RGC spikes.
-For our comparisons, we used the published architecture and hyperparameters, but trained the model using backpropagation on experimentally measured retinal spike counts.
-Further details and characterization of the L-CAE on experimental data are provided in Appendix ??.
+Here, we used the published architecture and hyperparameters, but trained the model on experimentally measured retinal spike counts using backpropagation.
+Further details and characterization of the L-CAE on experimental data are provided in Appendix A.7.
 Another method was developed by Kim et al. [4], who partition the target image into high and low spatial frequency components.
-Linear regression from RGC spike counts is used to recover the low-frequency component.
+The low-frequency component is obtained via linear regression from the RGC spike counts, and a fully-connected neural network is used to non-linearly reconstruct the high-frequency component.
 The two components are summed and then passed through a final deblurring CNN.
-Both the high-frequency network and the deblurring CNN are trained with backpropagation on RGC responses to natural images.
-This method has achieved the most accurate reconstructions in the literature to date.
-Details of our implementation of the Kim et al. method are provided in Appendix ??.
+Both the high-frequency networks and the deblurring CNN are trained with backpropagation on RGC responses to natural images.
+This method achieves the most accurate reconstructions in the literature to date.
+Details of our implementation of the Kim et al. method are provided in Appendix A.8